kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I do not know what any of this means.
 Is it more tricks to scare me?
 Why would they put so much effort into it.
 I don't understand.
 The whole thing makes no sense.
 - And how is anyone supposed to know what's going on if no one ever talks to you and if they can only lie anyway?

+## Job offer

+- The following day I'm contacted on LinkedIn by a yacht company based in Altea with a job offer which I refuse because I'm certain it's a scam.

 ## Bumping into Paul again

 - On 6th October, on my way to the Indian restaurant, I bump into Paul who is having a beer at the Open 24 Market at Plaza Benidorm, the usual place I "bump" into him.